malte0811/ControlEngineering/Design.md

  - Access to signals is only possible locally
    - Using Bus Interface Connector
  - Creation: Using text-based format on paper tape
-   - Concept: `BUTTON X 5 Y 3 COLOR FF00FF LATCHING YES\n`
+   - Concept: `BUTTON X 5 Y 3 COLOR FF00FF LATCHING YES;`
    - CNC mill with integrated pick+place for actual creation
    - Solves the problem of creating multiple of the same panel (hard to impossible in 1.12)
    - Probably will need to implement a nice UI for it later on...